 Executive Director, Unite For Sight

-As Unite for Sight’s Associate Director, Tiffany Aquino manages and implements initiatives in each of Unite For Sight’s program divisions.
-As the manager of Unite For Sight's Global Health & Innovation Conference and Global Health University, she directs Unite For Sight's initiatives to advance education about global health and is charged with fostering collaborations.
-She works with and trains Unite For Sight's Global Impact Fellows, who are the next generation of leaders in global health.
-Lanch drives the efforts for the coordination of Unite For Sight's research division, which yields public health publications in peer-reviewed journals.
+Biography: As Unite for Sight’s Executive Director, Lanch McCormick manages and implements initiatives in each of Unite For Sight’s program divisions.
+Lanch leads Unite For Sight's efforts to advance education about global health and is charged with fostering collaborations.
+She works with and trains Unite For Sight’s Global Impact Fellows, who are the next generation of leaders in global health.
+Lanch drives the efforts for the coordination of Unite For Sight’s Global Health & Innovation Conference, expert panel webinar series and online certificate programs.

 Ghanaian Ophthalmologist, Unite For Sight Ghana Medical Director, and Unite For Sight Medical Advisory Board Member